-At Shepherd and Wedderburn, our Banking and Finance team acts for a diverse range of financial institutions, debt funds, funders, borrowers, originators, investors and developers in meeting their needs across all main industry sectors active in the Scottish market.
+Our banking and finance team acts for a diverse range of financial institutions, debt funds, funders, borrowers, originators, investors and developers in meeting their needs across all main industry sectors active in the Scottish market.

-We are one of the largest dedicated Banking and Finance teams in Scotland combining bright legal minds, many years of experience and an effective team resource to deliver complex solutions and challenging time sensitive projects alongside our referral partners.
+We are one of the largest dedicated banking and finance teams in Scotland, combining bright legal minds, many years' experience and an effective team resource to deliver complex solutions and challenging time-sensitive projects alongside our referral partners.

 Our expertise covers: